Court-Parker4/javascript-challenge/README.md

 ## Task
 Write JavaScript code to create a table dynamically based on the data.js file.
 This should allow users to filter the data for specific values.
-- Can only use pure JavaScript.
-HTML, and CSS, and D3.js.
+- Can only use pure JavaScript, HTML, and CSS, and D3.js.
 ---------------------------------
 # Challenge Completed
 --------------------